 - This is the most popular entity type because besides limiting the liability of shareholders, it also provides greater control of ownership.

 - The ownership is easily transferable, either as a whole or part, by simply transferring the shares.
-Assets, licenses and permits can be easily transferred in the case of change in ownership.
+Assets, licenses and permits can be easily transferred in the case of a change in ownership.

 - It is relatively easy to raise capital by issuing shares to new shareholders or by issuing additional shares to existing shareholders.
 This facilitates growth and expansion of the business.
 It also improves the access to financial assistance from banks and other financial institutions.